 Moments are times of meeting together, focused on a singular expression, practice, or conversation.
-The hope is that these times can encourage, equip, and bless those who come.
+These are times that can encourage, equip, and bless those who come.
 These are different than Gatherings, are less focused on the community, and more focused on individual time with God.

 Our next Moment